ianmackenzie/elm-geometry/README.md

 ### Components

-OpenSolid encourages thinking about points and vectors as geometric entities instead of (x,y,z) values.
+OpenSolid encourages thinking about points and vectors as geometric entities instead of in terms of X, Y and Z values.
 For example, instead of using

 ```elm
 Point3d.xCoordinate myPoint